 It is a quality discipline that focuses on product and service excellence.
-Six Sigma has been employed in numerous companies to reduce operating cost, increase sales and revenue, increase reliability, incorporate innovation in products and services, increase productivity and profitability.
+Six Sigma has been employed in numerous companies to reduce operating costs, increase sales and revenue, increase reliability, incorporate innovation in products and services, and increase productivity and profitability.

 Six Sigma concentrates on more complex issues, using statistical tools to reduce variability in product or service quality, thereby reducing costs.
 Combining the two approaches produces powerful, long-lasting change.

 The history of LSS dates back to the 1940s when Toyota implemented a set of principles and practices for optimizing manufacturing operations.
 These early efforts laid the foundation for what would eventually become known as the “Lean” approach to quality management.
 Over time, other organizations began to recognize the benefits of Lean manufacturing principles and began adopting them in their own operations.

 In the 1980s, a group of Lean experts at Motorola developed Six Sigma, a methodology for systematically reducing variation and defects in processes across the organization.
 The two approaches were later combined to form Lean Six Sigma, which has become one of the most popular quality management frameworks used in businesses today.
 Today, many companies implement LSS to improve efficiency, streamline operations, and achieve greater success in their competitive environments.